8 minutes

 Why It Happens:

-- Lack of allergen tracking or labeling practices.
+• Lack of allergen labeling procedures

 How to Prevent It: